pflanze/captain2/README.md

 # CAPTAIN library

 CAPTAIN v.2 implements multi-objective reinforcement learning to optimize conservation or restoration planning with biodiversity and carbon targets while incorporating costs, and budget constraints.
 The method is described in our pre-print [Silvestro et al. 2025 bioRxiv](https://www.biorxiv.org/content/10.1101/2025.01.31.635975v2.abstract).
-The program is released under [this license](https://github.com/captain-project/captain-project/blob/main/CAPTAIN-License.pdf).
+The program is released under [this license](https://github.com/captain-project/captain2/blob/main/CAPTAIN-License.pdf).

+#### [Documentation and example files will be added soon...]

 ### Python setup and requirements